rogereo/rogereo.github.io/_posts/2025-11-18-exoplanet-explorer.markdown

 </p>

 ### Conclusion
-> In the end, I came away from this project with a ton of valuable lessons.
+> In the end, I learned a lot from this experience.
 The project didn’t end exactly as we planned or fully finished, but we still built something real, and I picked up some great skills and insights about space data.
 I met some interesting people along the way as well.
 I’ve always been interested in space, but I thought exploration was only for experts or people already in the field.
 I was surprised to discover how much satellite data is openly available.
 A huge world of information for anyone who wants to explore.

 -----
 References